-What would you consider more courageous, to adapt to your world or to set your own goals and do everything you can to reach them?.
-Could you do it even if those around you believe you will not change anything?
-This is a more philosophical than a psychological issue, and yet it serves to intuitively know a great truth: there are many ways to relate to our goals.
+What would you consider more courageous, to adapt to your world or to set your own goals and do everything you can to reach them?
+Could you do it even if those around didn’t believe on you?
+This are more philosophical than a psychological questions and yet they serve to intuitively know a great truth: there are many ways to relate to our goals.

 Idealistic people tend to know better the ethical code by which they are guided.
 Idealistic people more often than not have experienced difficult lives which resulted in time devoted exclusively to establish their moral and practical values in life.
 They are more clear about what they want to achieve, although they do not have to know how they are going to achieve it.

 IDEALISTIC PEOPLE WANT TO CHANGE SOCIETY.- Usually idealistic people are not limited to personal wants only, they tend to be considerate and their goals involve many more people or even the entire planet.
-This is why initiatives and projects trying to make a difference in others’ lives or within our environment are considered very important to them.
-An idealistic person fully understands change starts at home, so although their desire is to help others, they first focus on those closest to them.
-“Charity starts at home” is taken seriously.
+This is why initiatives and projects trying to make a difference in others’ lives or within our environment, are considered very important to them.
+An idealistic person fully understands change starts at home, so although their desire is to help others is strong, they first focus on those closest to them… “Charity starts at home”.

 THEY TEACH THROUGH EXAMPLE.- For idealistic people, the important thing is what is done more than what is said.
-That is why they do not limit themselves to simply trying to defend their ideas about the type of society they would like to contribute to build, but also contribute to society through their actions.
+That is why they do not limit themselves to simply defending their ideas about the type of society they would like to build, but also contribute to society through their actions.
 This means they act in a way which tries to conform to what you would expect from someone who is pursuing a clear goal.

 THEY BELIEVE MORE IN LEGITIMACY THAN IN BEING LIKED.– As we have seen, idealistic people act as “ambassadors” of ideas and “essences”.
 This is why they will defend their actions regardless of any negative consequences these may cause.
-Idealistic people will not shy away from exposing their own mistakes in an effort to be transparent; this behavior many times will cause them to be judged erroneously and harshly; due to their deep belief in their goals, they tend to continue exposing themselves.
+Idealistic people will not shy away from exposing their own mistakes in an effort to be transparent; this behavior many times will cause them to be judged erroneously and harshly.
+However, due to their deep belief in their goals, they tend to continue exposing themselves as they are.

 INSPIRATION FOLLOWS THEM.- Idealistic people tend to find references on which to base themselves, since they exemplify the defense of certain values so it is easy to identify with them.
 They find inspiration everywhere; mostly their inspiration comes from within.
 People will either identify with them or reject them; it all comes down to each person’s inner development and how much one is willing to face self.